Prof. Rob van Tulder

 Professor van Tulder is co-founder of RSM's Department of Business-Society Management, a world-leading department on the issues surrounding sustainability.
 The department offers a highly successful master's specialising in sustainability.

 He is at the moment academic director of The Partnerships Resource Centre, and expert centre bringing together leading NGOs, firms and governments in the study and management of cross-sector partnerships for the social good.
 He is also the founder of Scope, an expert centre at Erasmus University in International Business and Sustainable Development.
 Together with UNCTAD, Scope compiles the widely-published lists of the largest Transnational Corporations worldwide from developed and developing countries, published annually in the World Investment Report.
+In addition, he is the chairman of the Jury of the scholarship for the Natural Capital Forum.

 Professor van Tulder consults for international organisations, ministries and companies.
 He teaches executive courses for managers and academics on international strategic management and has been a visiting professor at several international universities.